dnsimple/dnsimple-support/content/articles/aldryn-service.markdown

 ---

 Aldryn Cloud is Divio's platform for Web Professionals.
 It provides hosting of django CMS websites.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Divio Aldryn using the one-click service we provide.
+With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Divio Aldryn.

 ## Setting up at Divio Aldryn

-To setup DNS for your custom domain complete the following steps:
+To set up DNS for your custom domain, complete the following steps:

-1. Head over to [control.aldryn.com](https://control.aldryn.com) and navigate to the dashboard of your project.
+1. Head over to [control.aldryn.com](https://control.aldryn.com), and navigate to the dashboard of your project.
 2. Navigate to the **Domain Settings** section.
 3. Add your custom domains (e.g *mysite.com* and *www.mysite.com*) by clicking the **Add Domain** button.
-4. Make note of the value of **Aldryn Project Domain** as you'll need to provide it when activating the service.
+4. Make note of the value of **Aldryn Project Domain**.
+You'll need to provide it when activating the service.

 ## Enabling Divio Aldryn service

-From the domain list, click on the domain name you want to update and then click on the DNS tab.
-Then scroll down to locate the One Click Services section, and select "Manage services".
+From the domain list, click on the domain name you want to update, then click on the DNS tab.
+Scroll down to locate the One Click Services section, and select "Manage services".

 ![Services](/files/services-dns-page-add.png)

-Select the "Hosting" tab and scroll down the page until you find the Divio Aldryn service.
+Select the "Hosting" tab, and scroll down the page until you find the Divio Aldryn service.
 Click on the *Add* button.

 ![Add Service](/files/services-aldryn.png)